 For the first night after you leave the hospital and possibly longer, a friend or family member should stay with you to help monitor your recovery, to assure that your medication is used as directed, and to let us know if there are any problems.
-If that type of help is not available, please let us know.
+If such help is not available let us know so that we can try to help you make other arrangements.